Counting curves via degeneration: Lines on K3 surfaces via deformation

 by the letter $\varphi_0$, for brevity.
 Now we study how the local lifts of $\varphi_0$ are described using these coordinates.

 Note that the variety $XY+tZ = 0$ has a natural structure of a toric variety over $Spec\;\Bbb C[t]$.
-So it has a standard log structure which is log smooth over $Spec\Bbb C[t]$ ($Spec\Bbb C[t]$ is also equipped with the standard log structure as a toric variety).
+So it has a standard log structure which is log smooth over $Spec\;\Bbb C[t]$ ($Spec\;\Bbb C[t]$ is also equipped with the standard log structure as a toric variety).
 Also, we put a log structure on $\Bbb P^1$ associated to the divisor $z_0 = \{S = 0\}$.
+The ghost sheaf of the log structure on $XY+tZ = 0$ is isomorphic to the monoid